viam-modules/onnx-cpu/README.md

 ### Attributes

-The following attributes are available for the `viam-labs:mlmodel:onnx-cpu` sensor:
+The following attributes are available for the `viam-labs:mlmodel:onnx-cpu` ML model service:

 | Name    | Type   | Inclusion    | Description |
 | ------- | ------ | ------------ | ----------- |